Pokies are ‘addictive by design’. That means they have been deliberately designed to keep players using the machines for as long as possible.

 As at 31 December 2021, we have 14,743 pokie machines in 1,050 pubs, clubs and TABs around New Zealand.
 We also have 3,056 pokie machines in our six casinos.

-In 2021, New Zealanders lost $987 million on pokie machines outside of casinos.
+In the 2020/2021 financial year, New Zealanders lost $987 million on pokie machines outside of casinos.

 Some of the money that is lost on pokie machines gets used to fund community and sports groups in the form of grants from pokie trusts or societies.
 But it is a complex “money-go-round” that relies on some of the poorest people in New Zealand putting money into these machines.
 To understand where the money goes, read our fact sheet hereFact sheet attached.